How it All Began...

 What is your relationship like with the birthmother?

 Our relationship with her after meeting face to face in the hospital has been through text.
 We talk about once a month and share pictures.
 We send Breckin’s monthly photos and she will send a photo of her family and his older brother.
 We share stories about both of our lives now, as well as what led us to adoption.
 His birthmother feels like it was all meant to be and is so at peace with her decision.
 The strength of choosing adoption binds us in a way we can’t understand.
 We feel connected.
 We have even texted at the same time thinking of one another.
 The bond is real.

 What were the biggest challenges of the adoption process?

 The first challenge for us was the financial challenge.
 We had support in fundraising as well as making it work with our own savings.
 This took a lot of drive, and it was hard.
 We thought that was difficult until we experienced our first failed connection.
-Over a year and a half span, we were connected with seven birthmothers and eight babies (one set of twins).
+Over a year and a half span, we were connected with seven expectant mothers and eight babies (one set of twins).
 We were at the hospital twice, when the babies were just 24 hours old, both mothers made the brave decision to parent.
 Nothing prepares you to make a long trip home with empty car seats and a finished nursery.
 Each challenge prepared us for what was coming next.
 It would have been so easy to give up.
 We would have saved ourselves a lot of hurt and a lot of money, but we were determined, and we would not quit.
 When we got the call that baby number nine was born, everything fell into place beautifully.
 Every tear and every pain suddenly became worth it.
-Fearful the mother would change her mind like the others, we were surprised when we arrived at the hospital because she had already signed and made her decision.
+Fearful his mother might change her mind like the others, we were surprised when we arrived at the hospital because she had already signed and made her decision.